Fake Sunscreen Is More Common Than You Think. Here's How To Spot It

 @drjuliansass This company may be selling a fake sunscreen... #skincare #spf #sunscreen #skincareproducts #skincarecommunity #beauty #sunscreenviral ♬ original sound - Dr. Julian Sass

-Compared with two genuine sunscreens, Dr. Sass reported that the supposed-fake SPF protected skin for a third of the time — and from UVB rays only.
-Dr. Sass proposes that, despite the claims printed on the tube, it is not broad spectrum (so it would not protect skin from UVA, also present in sunlight and which causes premature aging and skin cancer).
-In fact, Dr. Sass purports that the product contained none of the sun-shielding ingredients stated on the label.
+Compared with two genuine sunscreens, Dr Sass reported that the supposed-fake SPF protected skin for a third of the time — and from UVB rays only.
+Dr Sass proposes that, despite the claims printed on the tube, it is not broad spectrum (so it would not protect skin from UVA, also present in sunlight and which causes premature ageing and skin cancer).
+In fact, Dr Sass purports that the product contained none of the sun-shielding ingredients stated on the label.

 Disturbingly, his experience is not unusual.
 Counterfeit skincare products abound online with K-beauty products being some of the most regularly faked.
 Korean beauty, one of the world’s most innovative and lucrative cosmetic hubs, is often touted as the gold standard for sunscreen — how is it so convincingly ripped off?